 - ½ tablespoon red wine vinegar

 Orange and avocado salad

 - 1 avocado

-- a few slices of red onion
+- ⅛ red onion a few slices

-- a handful black olives
+- 2 tablespoon black olives approx

-- drizzle olive oil and red wine or sherry vinegar
+- drizzle olive oil and red wine or sherry vinegar (vinegar optional)

 - Make the Russian salad by peeling the cooked potato and dicing into relatively small pieces (approx ⅓in/1cm) then placing in a bowl.

-- Drain and rinse the peas and carrots and drain the tuna, add both to the bowl.
+- Drain and rinse the peas and carrots and drain the tuna.
+Add both to the bowl.
 Finely dice the onion then add this as well.
 Add the mayonnaise, oil and vinegar and mix all together, being careful not to break up the potato too much.